Planting Calendar

 • Clear & Replenish: Cut spent summer crops at the soil line (leave roots to preserve organic matter).
 Top-dress with 1 inch of compost.

-• 8 Weeks Before: Transplant fall brassicas.
+• 8 Weeks Before FFD: Transplant fall brassicas.

 Season Extension